Cotalker/documentation/docs/getting_started/temp/glossary.md

 #### Group (MA) {#group-ma}

 A group is a particular form of sharing information.
 Access to groups is through the main menu bar.
-There are three types of groups: *communication*, *workflow*, and *link*.
-A *communication group* consists primarily of a _channel_ which unites users and appears as a chatroom to share messages and _surveys_.
+There are three types of groups: *regular*, *workflow*, and *link*.
+A *regular group* consists primarily of a _channel_ which unites users and appears as a chatroom to share messages and _surveys_.
 A *workflow group* associates users based on _tasks_ and _state machines_.
 A *link group* is simply a link that redirects users to specific data such as dashboards, documentation, or anything else considered relevant by administrators.

 #### Channel (MA) {#channel-ma}